bjhulst/DatastoreToGCS/README.md

 If you'd like the java program to block until the dataflow job is complete add the `--isBlocking` flag.

-For example say you wanted to restore a a backup ran on 11/29/2016 at 11:10:55 am on the entity kind of ComicBooks.
+For example say you wanted to restore a backup ran on 11/29/2016 at 11:10:55 am on the entity kind of ComicBooks.
 And you specified a backupGCSPrefix of `gs://superman-backups/datastore`.
 Your restore command would look like: